openfin/.NET-Tutorials/README.md

 # .NET-Tutorials

-Tutorials exploring the features available with the OpenFin .NET adapter and WPF embedded view
+Tutorials exploring the features available with the OpenFin .NET adapter as referenced in the internal wiki found here: https://github.com/openfin/Internal-Wiki/wiki/Support:-The-.NET-Tutorial

 ## Requirements